Frequently Asked Questions

 How can I get to know the atmosphere of the School, and Teachers, better?

 School visits for prospective students are welcomed anytime.
-We offer the opportunity to schedule a "sit-in" on a class for a 1 hour visit (typically from 11 am - noon, call to schedule).
+We offer the opportunity to schedule a "sit-in" on a class for an adequate (typically from 11 am -1145, call to schedule).
 Anything you observe is through your own lens alone, and you may participate if you wish by asking questions during class.

 DO YOU OFFER ONLINE OR ZOOM LEARNING?